Aviator16/Store-Item-Demand-analysis/README.md

 Hence the **objectives** are as follows:
 * Forecasting future sale values for each store-item combination.
 * Finding high correlation combinations between stores for a given item and items for a given store, and checking if using any one among two highly correlated combinations for forecasting and approximating the other using that provides us with accurate predictions.

+## Feature engineering
+In this part we carry out analysis on our features and see if reduction in the number of combinations is possible [here](https://github.com/Aviator16/Store-Item-Demand-analysis/tree/main/Feature%20Engineering).

+At the conslusion of this portion we obtain two dataframes on which we will model our time series models and forecast on.
+We take data till 2016 as training set and data from the year 2017 as test set.